raspi/BuildingNAS/README.md

 ## Uninterruptible Power Supply (UPS)
 * UPS close to full capacity will wear out battery/batteries and UPS' own PSU faster

+## Fan noise
+* Rackmount enclosures are usually shipped with "turbine" fans
+* Some enclosures may have temperature sensors built-in where fans are plugged in

+## Enclosure
+* Space between CPU and enclosure might be too small for heatsink or fan
+  * Example: Noctua NH-D14 SE2011 is too big for 4U enclosure

 # RAID levels
 ## RAID 0